Freelancing might sound like the perfect introvert job, but there are five questions you should ask yourself first.

 So, without any other job to go to, I resigned.
 And, after ten years in a soul-crushing office environment, I’ve started living the life I’ve always wanted as an introvert and a freelance writer.

-I’m only a few weeks in, but so far, things are great.
-Surprisingly, my productivity levels have soared — sure, sometimes I go to the gym at 10 a.m. just because I can.
+I’m two years in, and so far, things are great.
+Surprisingly, my productivity levels have soared.
+Sure, sometimes I go to the gym at 10 a.m. just because I can.
 But now that I’m not being interrupted or having to go to pointless meetings, I can keep my head down and actually get shit done.
 I can be creative, on my own terms.
 If I miss company, I’ll meet a friend for coffee or call my boyfriend, or take my laptop to a buzzing cafe.

-Now, I’m always in control of my environment — which does wonders for this introvert’s mood, energy, and happiness.
+Now, I’m always in control of my environment — which does wonders for this introvert’s energy levels and happiness.

 5 Questions to Ask Yourself Before Quitting Your Job